 - Cool Car: Cars are often means of escape and objects of desire for his protagonists.

-- Cool Old Guy: He's hit sixty-two years old, and he sounds as good as ever, if not better.
+- Cool Old Guy: He's pushing seventy years old, and he sounds as good as ever, if not better.

 - Clarence Clemons, who was still playing with the band right before he died at the age of 69, also counts.